siddhartha-gadgil/siddhartha-gadgil.github.io/source/_posts/2015-01-12-dynamical-actors.markdown

 ## Hub

 * Maintains all workers and communication with outside.
+Messages (and a few similar ones).

 ```scala
   case object ActorList // returns actor ids and whether they are paused.